splash-networks/admin-panel-doc/docs/portals/fortinet.md

 ## Add a Portal

-To create a portal go to the Portal tab and click on the New portal button.
+To create a portal go to the Portals tab and click on the New portal button.
 Enter a name for the portal and specify the business and venue.
 In Hardware select `Fortinet`.
 Then, enter a Site ID based on which the path of the portal URL will be defined.

 ![Fortinet Portal](../assets/images/fortinet/portal-url.png)

 The `Guest Portal URL` will be created based on the URL of the Splash Air application followed by the path given by Site ID.
 Note this URL as it will be required later.

-Select the venue and template and click on the Create button.
+Select the template and click on the Create button.

 ## Portal Settings